sydevops85/datacom-ai-job-simulation/docs/BACKEND_SETUP.md

 ## Troubleshooting

 **Database Connection Error**
-- Verify MySQL is running
+- Verify database server is running and accessible
-- Check credentials in .env file
+- Check credentials in `.env` file
-- Ensure database exists: `CREATE DATABASE kudos_system;`
+- Ensure database user has appropriate permissions

 **Port Already in Use**
-- Change PORT in .env file
+- Change the PORT value in `.env` file
 - Or kill the process using the port

-**Migration Fails**
+**Migration Issues**
-- Check database user has proper privileges
+- Ensure database user has CREATE/ALTER TABLE permissions
-- Run: `GRANT ALL PRIVILEGES ON kudos_system.* TO 'user'@'localhost';`
+- Check database connectivity before running migrations

+## Production Deployment

+For production deployment:
+1. Set `NODE_ENV=production` in `.env`
+2. Use a strong, unique JWT_SECRET
+3. Configure CORS_ORIGIN to match your frontend domain
+4. Use HTTPS connections
+5. Enable security headers (Helmet.js is configured)
+6. Set up proper logging and monitoring
+7. Configure database backups
+8. Implement rate limiting

+See [SECURITY.md](../SECURITY.md) for comprehensive security guidelines.